LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 chrdimo: You are right that for a given trail of length n the probability that the random rational programmer discovers the buggy component after k attempts is always 1/n and independent of k.
-However we sample randomly from the set of sceharios and as a result the set of trails.
+However we sample randomly from the set of scenarios and as a result the set of trails.
 So the curve of the random programmer matches our sampling distribution.
 That said, as you observe, what is the distribution of the random programmer is an irrelevant point to our results and we will remove the characterization.